 The Level of Design You Want For Your Website?

 Another important variable in estimating the price of your website is going to be the level of design that you’re going to want for your website.

-I’ll try and explain a little about each option and why someone would be more intrested in one option than the other.
+I’ll try and explain a little about each option and why someone would be more interested in one option than the other.

-Minimal - If you are new to the world of websites it’s best that you focus on creating content for your website instead of fixating on the bells and whistles.
-When you focus on creating content for your website your more likely to bring in visitors from the search engines and social media that will eventually turn into customers.
+Minimal - If you are new to building websites it’s best that you focus on creating content for your website instead of fixating on the bells and whistles.
+When you focus on creating content for your website you are more likely to bring in visitors from the search engines and social media that will eventually turn into customers.

-Templates - If you’re looking for something for more than just the bare minimum than using templates to create your website might be the option for you.
-Although web page templates are premade they do offer the ability to create more complex layouts which tend to hold visitors attention for longer.
-Templating requires that you go in an adjust the code to fit your websites design which is why it’s bit more costly.
+Templates - If you’re looking for something far more than just the bare minimum then using templates to create your website might be the option for you.
+Although web page templates are premade they do offer the ability to create more complex layouts which tend to hold visitors’ attention for longer.
+Templating requires that you go in and adjust the code to fit your website’s design which is why it’s a bit more costly.

 Custom - For when you want to make the best first impression.

 Phones, Tablets, and other mobile devices have changed the way people use websites.
 In order to have a successful website, it’s important that all the elements on your website work on as many devices as possible which means that website makes have to work twice as hard in order to maintain a website’s appearance.

 For these reasons, I used these questions as criteria to determine the overall price of your website.